FIRST CANADIAN CHAPTER

 She played a leading role in the founding and operating of the First Canadian Chapter.
 Her own entry into the aviation business were as unusual and determined as Earhart herself.

 There’s no accounting for guts.
 Or desire.
 Not when three women with a combined age of 202 fly around the world in a plane so small it could fit into the first few rows of a 747.
 When Adele, Daphne and Margaret took off from Montreal on May 1 in the 1994 Round the World Air Race, they pitted their knowledge, experience and attitude against all the perils and pratfalls high fliers are heir to: a radio that quit over the Atlantic, a thunderstorm that threw them off course in the Middle East, a typhoon that menaced their flight plan i the Far East, air-traffic controllers who couldn’t or wouldn’t understand them until they lowered their chins and their voices, and the sudden concern for veils when they were tracked by camouflage F-14 in Iran and thought they might be forced to land.

-Along with nineteen other aircraft, flying from France to Africa on behalf of Air Solidarite, Adele has flown humanitarian aid flights into Africa…read more about these trips.
+Along with nineteen other aircraft, flying from France to Africa on behalf of Air Solidarite, Adele has flown humanitarian aid flights into Africa over the course of several years.